-An Envirolink medium advice grant from the Ministry of Business, Innovation and Employment was sought by Tasman District Council (TDC) and the Institute of Environmental Science and Research Ltd. (ESR), to take the first steps towards standardising a sampling protocol for collection of groundwater ecosystem communities.
-It is hoped this guidance will be used in the future to continue to assess groundwater ecosystem health.
-The following manual provides guidance on how to sample the typical biota expected in groundwater monitoring wells and springs including macroinvertebrates (stygofauna or stygobites), meio- and micro-fauna.
+For the original protocol (Weaver et al., 2018), an Envirolink medium advice grant from the Ministry of Business, Innovation and Employment was sought by Tasman District Council (TDC) and the Institute of Environmental Science and Research Ltd. (ESR), to take the first steps towards standardising a sampling protocol for collection of groundwater ecosystem communities in New Zealand.
+The following protocol provides updated guidance on how to sample the typical biota expected in groundwater monitoring wells and springs including macroinvertebrates (stygofauna or stygobites), meio- and micro-fauna.
 Guidance is provided for the sampling methodology to adopt as well as the suggested frequency.
+This version of the guidance has been updated since the 2018 version.
+It includes a methodology to collect meiofauna (microscopic multicellular motile organisms) an important part of groundwater ecosystem.
+The methodology also suggests the use of conical shaped sampling nets for more efficient sieving of pumped groundwater.
+The rest of the methodology remains the same as the 2018 report.

-ESR are currently involved in several research programmes on groundwater ecosystems and have expanded their knowledge of groundwater ecosystems.
+ESR are currently involved in several research programmes on groundwater ecosystems and have expanded their knowledge of groundwater ecosystems in New Zealand.
 This knowledge will be used to determine the varying ecosystem profiles, groundwater ecosystem health and its water resource impacts, including potential risks to public health.
-This is a new and emerging area of expertise and one which has not yet been transferred to Regional, Unitary Authorities and District Councils for implementation within their routine State of the Environment Monitoring (SEM), analysis and reporting.
+This is a new and emerging area of expertise and one which has not yet been transferred to Regional/ Unitary Authorities and District Councils for implementation within their routine State of the Environment Monitoring (SEM), analysis and reporting.
 Knowledge on the ecosystem of groundwater systems can benefit Councils, community and iwi.
 Understanding how biological diversity varies, aquifer chemistry and recharge can improve overall groundwater management.

 The changes in water quality occurring will be seen in changes to biological diversity.
 Most water in surface water and spring fed system during base-flows are sourced from groundwater discharge.
-The groundwater ecosystems are the processes that essentially clean up aquifers.
-However, our understanding of these processes and the organisms involved are limited.
-The information gained from sampling will improve the science in this area and allow New Zealand to make evidence-informed decisions to enhance and protect our drinking water for future generations.
+The groundwater ecosystems are the processes that essentially keen aquifers clean.
+However, our understanding of these processes and the organisms involved in Aotearoa New Zealand are limited.
+The information gained from sampling will improve the science in this area and allow Aotearoa to make evidence-informed decisions to enhance and protect our drinking water for future generations.
 One of the first steps is to transfer knowledge to regional councils on their sampling strategies for assessing the groundwater ecology.

-In order to transfer this knowledge from the science, to "real life", ESR scientists and technicians met with key TDC staff to discuss their SEM strategies for Groundwater Ecosystem Assessment (GEA).
+In order to transfer this knowledge from the science to "real life", ESR scientists and technicians met with key TDC staff to discuss their SEM strategies for Groundwater Ecosystem Assessment (GEA).
 ESR offered advice on GEA sampling techniques and protocols for TDC and developed field sampling techniques for the individual catchment setting and selected suitable sites to sample both groundwater and groundwater emergent spring systems.
 Some aspects may be similar to both, but each system has its own specific setting including geology, hydrogeology and hydrology.
 Site visits were undertaken to gain an understanding of the context of the catchment situation.

-From these meetings and site evaluations, ESR have produced the following suggested sampling manual be considered for future monitoring including coverage to meet TDC's SEM requirements.
+From these meetings and site evaluations, ESR have produced the following suggested sampling protocol be considered for future monitoring including coverage to meet TDC's

+SEM requirements.
 ESR also assisted TDC to take samples at suitably identified sites for validation of the sampling plan.
 Water chemistry, microbiological and macroinvertebrate sampling was undertaken to demonstrate sampling techniques for the different components.
-The water chemistry samples were analysed externally (Hill Laboratories) and once results have been received these will be combined with ESRs microbiological and macroinvertebrate assessment to provide baseline (pilots scale) data for TDC.
-As at 30th June 2018 these results were not available and so were not included in this report.
+The water chemistry samples were analysed externally (Hill Laboratories).
+Longer term, water chemistry can be combined with ESRs microbiological and macroinvertebrate assessment to provide baseline (pilots scale) data for TDC.